zbaumgarten/Puppy-Patter/README.md

 Welcome to my first project!
 I hope you all enoy it!

+This game is my take on the popular 'Cookie Clicker' games.

 I left room for adding onto the game in the future.

 Object of the game: